udo-munk/z80pack/doc/README-ice.txt

 no way to break a runnaway program with CTL-C, as it works with z80sim on workstations.
 This requires at least a switch connected to an interrupt pin and an interrupt handler, which signals the CPU emulation to stop.
-This is implemented in picosim.
+This is implemented in picosim, also see picture of breadboard wiring.